I Am: Celine Dion (soundtrack)

-I Am: Celine Dion is the soundtrack album to the 2024 documentary film, I Am: Celine Dion directed by Irene Taylor, which centers around Canadian singer Celine Dion.
+I Am: Celine Dion is the soundtrack album to the 2024 documentary film I Am: Celine Dion, directed by Irene Taylor, which focuses on Canadian singer Celine Dion.
 It was released by Columbia Records on 21 June 2024.
-The album includes 13 of Dion's essential hits, along with seven original score tracks mainly composed by Redi Hasa and produced by Alberto Fabris.
-In Francophone countries, the album was titled Je suis: Céline Dion.
-The album topped the chart in Quebec for three weeks, and reached top 10 on the compilation charts in the United Kingdom and Ireland.
+The album contains 13 of Dion's well‑known songs, along with seven original score tracks composed mainly by Redi Hasa and produced by Alberto Fabris.
+In Francophone markets, it was issued under the title Je suis: Céline Dion.
+The album topped the chart in Quebec for three weeks and reached the top 10 on compilation charts in the United Kingdom and Ireland.

 Development

-Sony Music announced in September 2021 that a Celine Dion feature-length documentary film is already in the works.
-The official title of the film, I Am: Celine Dion, was announced in January 2024 with Amazon MGM Studios acquiring the distribution rights.
-The film was directed by Emmy-winning and Academy Award-nominated director Irene Taylor and centers around Dion.
-It details her life, career accomplishments and battle with stiff-person syndrome.
-I Am: Celine Dion became available for streaming starting 25 June 2024, on Amazon Prime Video.
+Sony Music announced in September 2021 that a Celine Dion feature-length documentary film was in development.
+The official title, I Am: Celine Dion, was revealed in January 2024, with Amazon MGM Studios acquiring the distribution rights.
+The film was directed by Emmy-winning and Academy Award-nominated filmmaker Irene Taylor and focuses on Dion.
+It explores her life, career, and her experience living with stiff-person syndrome.
+I Am: Celine Dion became available for streaming on Amazon Prime Video starting 25 June 2024.

 Songs

-The soundtrack features 20 songs: 13 of Dion's essential hits and seven original score tracks mainly composed by Albanian cellist and composer Redi Hasa and produced by Italian bassist and producer Alberto Fabris.
-"The Diagnosis" score was composed by pianist Ekland Hasa.
-The English-language hits include: "My Heart Will Go On", "Because You Loved Me", "The Power of Love", "All by Myself", "I'm Alive", "A New Day Has Come" and "River Deep, Mountain High".
-"Ashes" from Deadpool 2 soundtrack (2018) and "Love Again" from Love Again soundtrack (2023) are also featured.
-The French-language hits include: "Pour que tu m'aimes encore", "Zora sourit", "J'irai où tu iras" and "Je crois toi".
+The soundtrack contains 20 tracks: 13 of Dion's well‑known songs and seven original score pieces mainly composed by Albanian cellist and composer Redi Hasa and produced by Italian bassist and producer Alberto Fabris.
+The score cue "The Diagnosis" was composed by pianist Ekland Hasa.
+The English‑language songs include "My Heart Will Go On", "Because You Loved Me", "The Power of Love", "All by Myself", "I'm Alive", "A New Day Has Come", and "River Deep, Mountain High".
+"Ashes" from the Deadpool 2 soundtrack (2018) and "Love Again" from the Love Again soundtrack (2023) are also included.
+The French‑language songs are "Pour que tu m'aimes encore", "Zora sourit", "J'irai où tu iras", and "Je crois toi".

 Release

-I Am: Celine Dion was released by Columbia Records on 21 June 2024 for digital download and streaming, and on CD.
+I Am: Celine Dion was released by Columbia Records on 21 June 2024 for digital download, streaming, and on CD.
 It was also issued on vinyl on 9 August 2024.
-In Francophone countries, the album was titled Je suis: Céline Dion.
+In Francophone countries, the album was released under the title Je suis: Céline Dion.

 Critical reception

-According to Entertainment Focus, the score tracks are pleasant enough creating emotive moods and provided thoughtful breaks.
-When it comes to the hits, the soundtrack perfectly highlights the unmatched vocal prowess that Dion possesses and it is a timely reminder of the power of Dion as a vocalist and an artist.
-Entertainment Focus also wrote that the most poignant moment though comes on "I'm Alive", a song that's already enjoying a resurgence thanks to a dance remix by Majestic and the Jammin Kid (retitled "Set My Heart on Fire").
-Entertainment Focus concluded that, knowing the struggle Dion has been going through, "I'm Alive" has a new emotional layer that it didn't have when it was first released and it now feels like an anthem for overcoming adversity and fighting for your life".
+According to Entertainment Focus, the score tracks are "pleasant enough", creating emotive moods and providing thoughtful pauses within the album.
+The review stated that the collection of hits highlights Dion's vocal ability and serves as a reminder of her impact as a performer.
+Entertainment Focus also noted that one of the most poignant moments comes with "I'm Alive", which has recently gained renewed attention due to a dance remix by Majestic and The Jammin Kid (retitled "Set My Heart on Fire").
+The publication concluded that, given Dion's recent health challenges, "I'm Alive" carries a new emotional resonance and can be interpreted as an anthem of resilience.